Sweet and tender shrimp, spicy andouille sausage and Cajun style rice make this the perfect hearty comfort food!

 We have 2 pounds of peeled and deveined shrimp

-Next we will need 1 tablespoon of cajun seasoning
+Next we will need 1 tablespoon of Cajun seasoning – our favorite is The Spice Apothecary’s Hella Cajun.

 Sprinkle the shrimp with the seasoning